Jugoton

 Jugoton was the largest record label and chain record store in the former Yugoslavia based in Zagreb, SR Croatia.

 History

 Jugoton was formed in 1947.
+It replaced Elektroton, which had been founded in 1937, nationalized in 1945, and liquidated in 1947, acquiring its machines and matrices.
+By 1961, Jugoton was producing 2,371,600 records a year.
 It is notable for releasing some of the most important former Yugoslav pop and rock records.
 In addition, the company owned a widespread network of record shops across SFR Yugoslavia.

 The company changed its name to Croatia Records in 1991, after Croatia seceded from Yugoslavia.

 Artists

-Jugoton notable for signing numerous eminent former Yugoslav pop and rock acts.
+Jugoton is notable for signing numerous eminent former Yugoslav pop and rock acts.
 Some of the artists that have been signed to Jugoton include: